alexbfree/thesis/src/frontmatter.md

   - Madeline Balaam, for inspiration on participatory methods right at the start, and for helping me develop a paper writing style;
   - Rachel Pattinson, for being the best CDT manager a postgraduate could hope for;
   - Alex, Fion, Glau, James, Sara, Paul, Nicola and all the other admin staff, for countless random assists;
-  - Rob Comber, Simon Bowen and all the other lecturers who taught me valuable Digital Civics and research skills during the MRes, that helped shape me into the researcher I am.
+  - Rob Comber, Simon Bowen, Matt Wood and all the other lecturers who taught me valuable Digital Civics and research skills during the MRes, that helped shape me into the researcher I am.

 I have been fortunate to take this journey with dozens of other researchers.
 I would like to especially thank:

   - Tom Maskell, for his help with wrestling with concepts around data access and involvement, and companionship on many bus commutes in the early years;
   - Sunil Rodger, for valuable moral support, writing camaraderie, and practical advice for the last two years; and
-  - Stuart Wheater, for myriad data discussions and tactical discussions through a difficult period that often went beyond project business.
+  - Stuart Wheater, for myriad data discussions and tactical discussions that helped me get through a difficult period and often went beyond project business.

 Finally, I would also like to thank, in no particular order:

   - Rebecca Nicholson, Sean Peacock, Jen Manuel, Rosie Bellini, Megan Venn-Wycherley, Kieran Cutting, James Hodge, Hazel Dixon, Seb Prost, Nataly Birbeck and all the other Digital Civics PhDs whose company and mutual support I enjoyed during dozens of writing sessions and discussions;
-  - (Matt) Marshall for sharing his powerful script framework for markdown-based thesis writing and document generation, and supporting me in adapting it [@marshall2020]; this made thesis development so much easier.
+  - (Matt) Marshall for sharing his powerful script framework for markdown-based thesis writing and document generation [@marshall2020], and supporting me in adapting it; this made thesis development so much easier.
   - Louis Goffe, Debbie Smart, Kat Jackson, Liam Spencer, Ruth McGovern and Kyle Montague for giving up their time to help run workshops with participants;
   - Paul-Olivier Dehaye, Mike Martin, Soheil Human, Jasmine Cox, Peter Wells, Ian Forrester, Rhianne Jones, Tim Broom, Suzanne Clarke, Hannes Ricklefs, Chris Gameson, Sarah Knowles, Kellie Morrissey, Aare Puussaar, Andy Dow, Zander Wilson, StJohn Deakins, Michael Jelly, Jay Rainey, David Williams, Ben Wright, Paul Whittles and all the other lovely people I have had the pleasure to work with, ruminate with or learn from during this PhD;
   - my parents Jim and Rosi Bowyer and my brother Jon Bowyer for their unquestioning love and support in an ever-changing world; and